-The kit contains adequate seed for each child in the class, growing containers, peat pellets to plant the seed and an illustrated instructional book.
-Each child will also be awarded a Certificate of Completion at the end of the program.
-Educators will receive a folder with instructions that will enable them to walk through the planting and growing cycle of tree seed with the children.
-Our goal is that children will learn the importance of planting tree seed for the health of our earth.
+Each kit includes sufficient seed for each child, along with growing containers, peat pellets for seed planting, and an illustrated instructional book.
+At the end of the program, each child will receive a Certificate of Completion.
+Educators will receive a folder containing detailed instructions, enabling them to guide the children through the entire planting and growing process of tree seeds.
+The ultimate goal is for children to grasp the significance of planting tree seeds for the well-being of our planet.

 Please mail your trees to:

 Baton Rouge, LA

 "It was an honor to have the Seeds 4 Trees program in my classroom.
 The program allows students the opportunity to experience how a simple seed can become a tree.
 This is a simple concept to most but it amazed me how many of my students had no idea of the process.
 The instructions included were also more than appropriate for students to understand and very easy to follow.

 The science budget in all schools is very tight and the Seeds 4 Trees program provided all the supplies for this project.
 With the supplies provided the students worked in pairs and were able to each plant seeds.
 After the seeds sprouted then students took their project home to plant.
 They were very proud of their projects and researched the best place at home to plant the sprout.